stokes91/generate-datamatrix-with-omggif/README.md

 ## Basic Support

-This example shows how to create a png formatted image using omggif.
+This example shows how to create a GIF formatted image using omggif.
 This code only supports ASCII and X12 encoding.
 The Data Matrix specification includes a number of additional codewords that improve efficiency for reduced character sets.

 ## Two dependencies